chabanyknikita/security-monitoring-template/README.md

   <summary><strong>Alerts From AlertManager</strong></summary>

 - **Some alerts:**
-  - Loki Alerts on Errors in Logs
+  - Victoria Logs Alerts on Errors in Logs
   - Some default alerts
   - Kubernetes Node Not Ready
   - Kubernetes Memory Pressure